-12.3 Serial Flash Discoverable Parameters (SFDP) Address Map
+12.1 Serial flash discoverable parameters (SFDP) address map

 The SFDP address space has a header starting at address zero that identifies the SFDP data structure and provides a pointer to each parameter.
-One Basic Flash parameter is mandated by the JEDEC JESD216B standard.
-Two optional parameter tables for Sector Map and 4-Byte Address Instructions follow the Basic Flash table.
-Infineon provides an additional parameter by pointing to the ID-CFI address space i.e. the ID-CFI address space is a sub-set of the SFDP address space.
-The parameter tables portion of the SFDP data structure are located within the ID-CFI address space and is thus both a CFI parameter and an SFDP parameter.
+One parameter is mandated by the JEDEC JESD216 standard.
+Cypress provides an additional parameter by pointing to the ID-CFI address space, i.e. the ID-CFI address space is a sub-set of the SFDP address space.
+The JEDEC parameter is located within the ID-CFI address space and is thus both a CFI parameter and an SFDP parameter.
 In this way both SFDP and ID-CFI information can be accessed by either the RSFDP or RDID commands.

-Table 66 SFDP overview map
+Table 54 SFDP overview map

-Byte address Description 0000h Location zero within JEDEC JESD216B SFDP space - start of SFDP header. ,,, Remainder of SFDP header followed by undefined space.
-1000h Location zero within ID-CFI space - start of ID-CFI parameter tables.
-ID-CFI parameters.
-1090h Start of SFDP parameter tables which are also grouped as one of the CFI parameter tables (the CFI parameter itself starts at 108Eh, the SFDP parameter table data is double word aligned starting at 1090h).
-Remainder of SFDP parameter tables followed by either more CFI parameters or undefined space.
+Byte address Description 0000h Location zero within JEDEC JESD216B SFDP space - start of SFDP header ,,, Remainder of SFDP header followed by undefined space 1000h Location zero within ID-CFI space - start of ID-CFI parameter tables ID-CFI parameters 1090h Start of SFDP parameter tables which are also grouped as one of the CFI parameter tables (the CFI parameter itself starts at 108Eh, the SFDP parameter table data is double word aligned starting at 1090h) Remainder of SFDP parameter tables followed by either more CFI parameters or undefined space